bigfix/developer.bigfix.com/site/reference/types/string.md

 # &lt;string&gt; as windows display time : time

 Returns a Windows display time object from a properly formatted string.
-See &amp;lt;Time&amp;gt;.
+See &lt;Time&lt;.

 # &lt;string&gt; as year : year